ossf/package-manager-best-practices/review/npm.md

    assess its trustworthiness through, for example, its number of contributors, stars, etc.

-    1. Note: Non-ASCII characters and uppercase ASCII characters are [not supported in npm package names](https://docs.npmjs.com/cli/v8/configuring-npm/package-json#name), so developers need not worry about homograph attacks, whereby an attacker
+    1. Note: Non-ASCII characters and uppercase ASCII characters are [no longer supported in npm package names](https://docs.npmjs.com/cli/v8/configuring-npm/package-json#name), so developers need not worry about homograph attacks, whereby an attacker